Marc Schnatterer

-Marc Schnatterer (born 18 November 1985) is a German professional footballer who plays for Waldhof Mannheim.
+Marc Schnatterer (born 18 November 1985) is a German professional football coach and a former player.
+He is an assistant coach with the Under-19 squad of 1.
+FC Heidenheim.

 Career

 He's played since 2008 starting as attacking midfielder for German club 1.
 FC Heidenheim 1846.
 In the season 2010–11 he was the second best scorer of the team.
 In the 2011–12 season Schnatterer was the best player in the third division.
 His contract at FC Heidenheim was extended until 2015.